sebastian-loefflath-rewe/user-demo/README.md

     - Ensure that the email is unique.
 - [ ] Update User: add a button to each user that allows updating the email and date of birth.
 Please reuse the form from the "Add Users" task.
 The button should open the form prefilled with the user's data.
 The form should have a "Save" button that triggers a PUT request to the backend to update the user in the database.
+The list should also be updated on success.

 ### Questions